juvalen/mb-checker/README.md

 Copy json **Bookmarks** file in which Chrome stores bookmarks to a subdirectory named _output_ under this.

 1. Run first `./scanJSON.py` to scan all present URLs in original Bookmarks and produce a Filtered.url which includes a list of URLs and their resulting return code.
-It scans bookmarks_bar, other and synced top folders. *concurrent* (32) parameter in que.py sets the number of paralel threads.
-Running this may take some time depending on the number of original bookmarks.
+It scans bookmarks_bar, other and synced top folders. *concurrent* (32) parameter in que.py script defines the number of paralel threads.
+Running this script may take some time depending on the number of original bookmarks.

 2. Run then `./buildJSON.py -d 301 404 406` to produce Bookmarks.out from Bookmarks and Filtered.url, removing duplicates (-d option).
 This can be run several times with disctinct return codes.